Student court: Student Federation of the University of Ottawa

-The constitution of the Student Federation of the University of Ottawa does not formally recognise a judicial body for the Federation, but, the powers of the Constitutional Committee closely resemble those of a student court.
-The Committee has the power to make binding decisions, but those decisions can be overturned by the Board of Administration through a simple majority vote.
+The constitution of the Student Federation of the University of Ottawa did not formally recognise a judicial body for the Federation, but, the powers of the Constitutional Committee closely resemble those of a student court.
+The Committee had the power to make binding decisions, but those decisions could be overturned by the Board of Administration through a simple majority vote.

-The Constitutional Committee is composed of 5 members of the Board of Administration, as well as two alternate members (also members of the Board of Administration) in the case of a conflict of interest.
+The Constitutional Committee was composed of 5 members of the Board of Administration, as well as two alternate members (also members of the Board of Administration) in the case of a conflict of interest.
 The members of the Constitutional Committee chose a member from among themselves to act as chair.
-Meetings of the Committee are held in-camera.
+Meetings of the Committee were held in-camera.

 The SFUO used to have a judicial system (originally known as the Student Court, and then the Student Arbitration Committee) independent from its BoA, but that body was abolished in 2011, and its powers transferred to the newly created Constitutional Committee.